tremho/docholiday/docs/generating.md

 Even if you have not formatted descriptions, or parameter / return comments yet, your source code should still be documented according to its code signature.
 Check the output and see what you ended up with.

-Note that unless you have declared your code entities with the keyword 'export', these entities are considered to be private to the module and will not appear in the output, unless you are using JSDoc HTML output (without a template).
+Note that only code exported with the `export` keyword may be visible in the output docs (depending on your config choices).

 #### Preparing your source code documentation